Skip to main content

 Leading Departments

-Leading Departments is a fully residential development programme designed to engage, support and develop new Heads of Department to meet the operational challenges of leading and managing academic or support teams.
+Supporting the development of new Heads of Departments to meet operational challenges Leading Departments is designed to engage, support and develop new Heads of Department to meet the operational and commercial challenges of leading and managing academic or service teams.

 This programme is unlike any other I have experienced.
 The opportunity to learn a technique, practice it in a very realistic scenario, receive instant feedback, and refine until you are confident with it is like gold-dust.”
 Jennifer Stergiou, Head of Research Operations and Reporting, University of Leeds.